 Bahiagás has a total steel pipeline network of 100km.
 Of this total approximately 73km has a pressure of 21kgf/cm2, with pipeline diameters varying from one to 14 inches.
-The remaining pipeline network supports a pressure of 28kgf/cm2 (6km long), 22kgf/cm2 (1km), 25kgf/cm2 (2km), 16kgf/cm2 (9km) and 32kgf/cm2 (11km), with pipeline diameters varying between two and six inches.
+The remaining pipeline network supports a pressure of 28kgf/cm2 (6km), 22kgf/cm2 (1km), 25kgf/cm2 (2km), 16kgf/cm2 (9km) and 32kgf/cm2 (11km), with pipeline diameters varying between two and six inches.

-The Bahiagás network has a total of six citygates and 41 compressor stations.
+The Bahiagás network has a total of six city-gates and 41 compressor stations.
 In 1999, peak and average thoughput were 77.7 MMcmm and 66.5 MMcmm, respectively.
 In order to meet future demand growth, Bahiagás is continuing to expand the capacity of its network.

 Copergás